 The Clinical Research Office at Valley Health/Winchester Medical Center is offering an 8-week clinical research summer internship program to rising junior and rising senior pre-med students.
 (Summer internship)

 The Healthline Stronger Scholarship Program is awarding two graduate students $10,000 each for their commitment to making an impact on the world.
-Each year the focus is on a different health condition community—this year is type 2 diabetes.
+Each year the focus is on a different health condition community.

 The Duke University School of Medicine Summer Biomedical Sciences Institute is a medical school preparation program providing students instruction in science, medical statistics and medical writing.
-The 6-week program includes workshops in financial planning and health policy as well as individualized health profession advising sessions.
-Applications are due March 1 for rising sophomores and rising juniors.
+The program includes workshops in financial planning and health policy as well as individualized health profession advising sessions.

 The Summer Medical and Dental Education Program (SMDEP) is a free (full tuition, housing, and meals included), 6-week academic enrichment program that offers first-year students and sophomores intensive and personalized medical and dental school preparation.
 (Summer internship)